 Taking Stock : How can I be sure my portfolio is green and not greenwashed?

 What has been driving recent growth in responsible investment?
 How can you seek assurance that a portfolio will be truly green rather than just greenwashed?
-Delyth Richards, Head of Client Solutions Group, offers her insights.
+Delyth Richards, Head of Client Solutions Group, shares her insights.

 For some years the responsible investment movement has been driven by the large investors of pension funds.
 However, private investors have a growing voice and companies are providing data to support these enquiries.
 The past year has reinforced that the social and environmental themes which underpin responsible investing have a direct influence on the future of our society.
 Increasingly, individuals are seeking to harness the power of capital to effect positive change.